Discovering and Visualizing Hierarchy in Multivariate Data

 \section{Binary Partition by Discrepancy}

 Let $\Omega$ be a hypercube in $\mathbb{R}^d$.
-A binary partition $P$ on $\Omega$ is a collection of sub-cubes whose union is $\Omega$.
-Starting with $P_1 = \{\Omega\}$ at level $1$ and $P_t = \{\Omega_1, \Omega_2, ..., \Omega_t\}$ at level $t$, $P_{t + 1}$ is produced by dividing one of regions in $P_t$ into two sub-cubes along one of its coordinates, then combining these two sub-cubes with the rest of regions in $P_t$; continuing with this fashion, one can generate any binary partition in any level (Figure \ref{bp}).
-Piecewise constant function is of fundamental importance in mathematics and statistics for its simplicity and its ability to approximate any continuous function to any degree.
+A binary partition $\mathcal{B}$ on $\Omega$ is a collection of sub-cubes whose union is $\Omega$.
+Starting with $\mathcal{B}_1 = \{\Omega\}$ at level $1$ and $\mathcal{B}_t = \{\Omega_1, \Omega_2, ..., \Omega_t\}$ at level $t$, $\mathcal{B}_{t + 1}$ is produced by dividing one of regions in $\mathcal{B}_t$ into two sub-cubes along one of its coordinates, then combining these two sub-cubes with the rest of regions in $\mathcal{B}_t$; continuing with this fashion, one can generate any binary partition in any level (Figure \ref{bp}).
+Piecewise constant function is of fundamental importance in mathematics and statistics for its simplicity and its ability to approximate any continuous function to any degree of accuracy.
 In order to construct a simple yet flexible density estimator, we restrict the class of density function as the piecewise constant function on the binary partitioned sample space.
 Our algorithm, by exploiting the sequential build-up of binary partition, can find an optimal density estimation efficiently.
-To decide whether a sub-cube deserves further partitioning, we need to test the uniformity of points in it.
-Since any sub-cube is a translation and scaling of unit cube, it is equivalent to test the following hypothesis,
+For piecewise constant function densities, the distribution conditioned on each piece is uniform.
+Thus given a binary partition, whether some of its sub-cubes needs further partitioning depends on the uniformity of the points in sub-cubes.
+In another word, we need to test the uniformity of points in them.
+Since any sub-cube is a translation and scaling of unit cube and uniformity is preserved under such transformation, it is equivalent to test the following hypothesis,

 In the literature of quasi-Random Number Generators or quasi-Monte Carlo methods \cite{Liang2001}, there are a number of criteria for measuring whether a set of points is uniformly scattered in the unit cube $[0, 1)^d$.
-These criteria are called discrepancies, and they arise in the error analysis of quasi-Monte Carlo methods for evaluating multiple integrals \cite{Owen2003}.
+These criteria are called discrepancies, and they arise in the error analysis of quasi-Monte Carlo methods for evaluating integrals \cite{Owen2003}.
 The precise definitions of the discrepancy and the variation depend on the space of integrands.
-The one widely used in quasi-Monte Carlo analysis is the classic star discrepancy, defined as follows,
+For $1\leq p<\infty$, the $\mathcal{L}^p$ star discrepancy is given by